End-to-End Training for Autoregressive Video Diffusion via Self-Resampling: Experiments

 \subsection{Comparisons}

 \textbf{Baselines.} We compare our method with recent autoregressive video generation baselines, including SkyReels-V2~\cite{chen2025skyreels}, MAGI-1~\cite{teng2025magi}, NOVA~\cite{deng2024autoregressive}, Pyramid Flow~\cite{jin2024pyramidal}, CausVid~\cite{yin2024slow}, Self Forcing~\cite{huang2025self}, and a concurrent work, LongLive~\cite{yang2025longlive}.
 Notably, SkyReel-V2 operates as a clip-level autoregressive model, generating $5\,\mathrm{s}$ video segments sequentially.
 MAGI-1 relaxes the strict causal constraint, initiating next-chunk denoising prior to the completion of the current chunk's generation.
-LongLive adopts the same principle as Self Forcing but rolls out longer videos, then takes $5\,\mathrm{s}$ sub-clips and computes distillation loss with teacher models.
+LongLive rolls out longer videos and takes $5\,\mathrm{s}$ sub-clips and computes distillation loss with teacher models.

-\textbf{Qualitative Comparison.} We provide a visual qualitative comparison across different methods in~\cref{fig:qual_compare}, where all models are prompted to generate 15-second videos.
+\textbf{Qualitative Comparison.} We provide a visual qualitative comparison across different methods in~\cref{fig:qual_compare} on generated 15-second videos.

-In the upper panel, we compare the visual quality over time, observing that most strict autoregressive models~(\textit{e.g.}, Pyramid Flow~\cite{jin2024pyramidal}, CausVid~\cite{yin2024slow}, and Self Forcing~\cite{huang2025self}) exhibit error accumulation, manifested as progressive degradation in color, texture, and overall sharpness.
-Specifically, CausVid drifts towards over-saturation, while Pyramid Flow and Self Forcing display color and texture distortions.
+In the upper panel, we compare the visual quality, observing that most strict autoregressive models~(\textit{e.g.}, Pyramid Flow~\cite{jin2024pyramidal}, CausVid~\cite{yin2024slow}, and Self Forcing~\cite{huang2025self}) exhibit error accumulation, manifested as progressive degradation in color, texture, and overall sharpness.
 By contrast, approaches that relax strict causality (MAGI-1~\cite{teng2025magi}) or use large autoregressive chunks (SkyReels-V2~\cite{chen2025skyreels}) alleviate long-horizon degradation.
 However, these relaxed settings compromise intrinsic advantages of strict autoregression, such as per-frame interactivity and faithful causal dependency for future-state prediction.
 Within the strict autoregressive paradigm, our method demonstrates superior robustness in long-term visual quality compared to baselines.